Recognizing your dog’s energy level is the first step in providing enough exercise, which will be discussed here.

 How Much Exercise is Required?

-A low-energy pet should receive at least 30 minutes of exercise per day in order to stay healthy.
-A medium-energy pet requires 1 – 3 hours of daily exercise, while a high-energy animal can require in excess of 4 hours of vigorous exercise and playtime!
+A low-energy pet should receive at least 30 minutes of exercise per day to stay healthy.
+A medium-energy pet requires 1 – 3 hours of daily exercise, while a high-energy animal can require over 4 hours of vigorous exercise and playtime!
 Let your dog’s behavior be your guide: if after an extended play session your dog naps for the rest of the day and exhibits no boredom behaviors, you have found the right amount of exercise for your dog’s energy level!

 Have you enjoyed this article?
 Subscribe to our newsletter to receive other interesting blog posts delivered directly to your inbox!
-If a dog doesn't have enough activity, he may have various problems, for example, he may be obese!
+If a dog doesn't have enough activity, they may have various problems, such as obesity!